-- 3.4.4.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing the air quality impacts arising from the construction and operation of the Project as stated in Section 1 of Annex 4 and Annex 12 of the TM respectively. - 3.4.4.2 The assessment area for air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site and the works of the Project as identified in the EIA study, which shall be extended to include major existing, committed and planned air pollutant emission sources identified to have a bearing on the environmental acceptability of the Project.
-The assessment shall include the existing, committed and planned sensitive receivers within the assessment area as well as any proposed air sensitive receivers within the Project as identified in the EIA study and areas where the air quality may be potentially affected by the Project.
+- 3.4.4.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing the construction and operation phases air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM respectively. - 3.4.4.2 The assessment area for the air quality impact assessment shall be defined by a distance of 500metres from the boundary of the Project Area and the works of the Project as identified in the EIA study, which shall be extended to include major existing, committed and planned air pollutant emission sources identified to have a bearing on the environmental acceptability of the Project.
+The assessment shall include the existing, committed and planned sensitive receivers within the assessment area as well as areas where the air quality may be potentially affected by the Project.
 The assessment shall be based on the best available information at the time of the assessment.
-The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any. - 3.4.4.3 The air quality impact assessment for construction and operation of the Project shall follow the detailed technical requirements given at Appendix B of this EIA study brief.
+The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any. - 3.4.4.3 The assessment of the air quality impact arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix B of this EIA study brief.